 An Australian olive tree

-Now we have seen Yarra Valley and Dandenong Ranges and it’s time to head back to Melbourne.
-Or not.
-Maybe you want to see more, in that case go ahead and book a night in any of the small hotels in the area and you will have more time for this beautiful region.
-And if you start visiting Yarra Valley wineries you will need time…
+Maybe you want to see more of this beautiful region?
+In that case go ahead and book a night in any of the small family hotels in the area, and you will have more time to explore the region.

 More Day Trips from Melbourne: